Medically reviewed by Kristin Hall, FNP

-The science is mixed on this approach for men with premature ejaculation, and one of the most prominent studies of start-stop (also known as stop-start technique) left numerous unanswered questions about whether it was only beneficial in conjunction with other treatments.
+The science is mixed on this approach, studies of the stop-start technique leave numerous unanswered questions about whether it is only beneficial in conjunction with other treatments.

-Research shows that anesthetic wipes are often helpful for treating PE.
-For example, one small study published in the Journal of Urology found that men who used benzocaine wipes displayed improvements in ejaculatory latency time and sexual satisfaction.
+One small study of 21 men found that men who used benzocaine wipes displayed improvements in ejaculatory latency time and sexual satisfaction.

 Trying to snatch victory from the jaws of PE?
-One technique is to simply squeeze the tip of your penis for a few seconds when you feel like you’re about to reach orgasm and ejaculate.
+One technique involves squeezing the tip of your penis for a few seconds when you feel like you’re about to reach orgasm and ejaculate.

-This is no joke.
-In fact, the squeeze technique was pretty much the only clinically recommended behavioral therapy technique for PE until the 1990s, which seems crazy to think about with all of the treatments that are available now.
+This technique, popularly referred to as “the squeeze technique” is basically the Windows 95 of PE treatments.
+It was pretty much the only clinically recommended therapy technique for PE until the 1990s, which seems crazy to think about with all of the treatments that are available now.